Alamofire/Alamofire/README.md

 github "Alamofire/Alamofire" ~> 3.0
 ```

-Run `carthage` to build the framework and drag the built `Alamofire.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `Alamofire.framework` into your Xcode project.

 ### Manually